ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 **NOTE** While you can install the React components, they do require the ChartIQ library to work.
 If you do not have a copy of the library you may evaluate one from [here](https://cosaic.io/chartiq-sdk-library-download/).

+## Included Components

+The exported components include:

+- HelloWorld &mdash; A simple HelloWorld example without any extra UI features to get you started.
+- AdvancedChart &mdash; Full featured advanced chart component with everything needed for technical analysis.
+- MultiChart &mdash; Implementation of dual AdvancedCharts in a single component.
+- ActiveTraderWorkstation &mdash; Sets up an information-rich component ready for traders.
+- TermStructure &mdash; Creates a working CrossSection (TermStructure) component for dealing with non&ndash;time series data.

 ## Getting Started

 After installing this package into your React project you will need to install the ChartIQ library (included separately).